petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 ## Automated Test Cases

-The following is a list of test cases where the excution can be automated using WinFellow's automation capabilities;
-most of these are emulator core bugfixes.
+The following is a list of test cases where the execution can be automated using WinFellow's automation capabilities; most of these are emulator core bugfixes.

 The actual individual test case result must be gathered by examining the resulting screenshots.